-Student learning outcomes for each degree and certificate program are listed at http://sharepoint.lacitycollege.edu/effectiveness/outcomes/for_students/default.aspx
+Student learning outcomes for each degree and certificate program are available on the SLO Guide for Students website at http://tinyurl.com/laccsloforstudents

 The LACC program is nationally recognized as one of the most outstanding of its kind.
 Many LACC Photography majors become employed in the industry either during or after completion of the degree program.
 Students interested in photography as a hobby or because it relates to their career goals (e.g. journalism, public relations, art, real estate, business, cinema, etc.) will also benefit greatly from our class offerings.